Confidential computing: Criticism

 Multiple academic and security research groups have demonstrated architectural and side-channel attacks against CPU-based TEEs based on a variety of approaches.
 These include page faults, caching, and the memory bus, as well as specifically Æpic and SGAxe against Intel SGX, and CIPHERLEAKS against AMD SEV-SNP.
 Update mechanisms in the hardware, such as Trusted computing base (TCB) recovery, can mitigate side-channel vulnerabilities as they are discovered.

 The definition of confidential computing itself has also been criticized by some academic researchers.
 Scholars at the Technical University of Dresden, Germany called it, "imprecise, incomplete and even conflicting."
 Researchers have made recommendations to make it more detailed and exact to facilitate research and comparisons with other security technologies.

-"Confidential Remote Computing" (CRC) paradigm, claims to revert confidential computing to original design principles of TEEs and advocate for small enclaves, running in available end-users computers.
+The "Confidential Remote Computing" (CRC) paradigm claims to revert confidential computing to original design principles of TEEs and advocate for small enclaves, running in available end-users computers.
 CRC adds practices and templates for multiple stakeholders, such as different data owners, hardware owners and algorithm owners.
 CRC extends the broad notion of confidential computing by adding practices and methodologies for individual use.

-None of the major microprocessor or GPU providers offer Confidential computing hardware in devices for personal computers anymore, which limits use cases only to server-class platforms.
+None of the major microprocessor or GPU providers offer confidential computing hardware in devices for personal computers, which limits use cases only to server-class platforms.
 Intel SGX was introduced for PCs in 6th Generation Intel Core (Skylake) processors in 2015, but deprecated in the 11th Generation Intel Core processors (Rocket Lake) in 2022.